swiyu-admin-ch/swiyu-verifier/README.md

 Those information will be provided to the holder on a dedicated endpoint serving as metadata information of your verifier.

-Please be aware that both the verifier-agent-management and the verifier-agent-oid4vci need to be publicly accessible over a domain configured in `EXTERNAL_URL` so that a wallet can communicate with them.
+Please be aware that the **oid4vp** endpoints need to be publicly accessible and set in the environment variable `EXTERNAL_OID4VP_URL`.

 ## 2. Creating a verification